-Of course legitimate groups on campus recruit students to join their membership, but safe groups are an affiliated club or society of the Student Union working within College and SU rules.
+Of course legitimate groups on campus recruit students to join their membership, but safe groups are an affiliated club or society of the Students' Union working within university and SU rules.
 Beware of any group whose techniques are coercive and manipulative and that use unethical methods of recruitment, such as: peer pressure; an unspecified agenda; and the manipulation of guilt, fear, hopes and aspirations.

 When are students vulnerable to recruitment by such a group?